 9 Softening Methods For Warn Out Beans

-There are nine methods you can try to get old-tough beans palatable.
-Some of these methods can be used together—9 ways to soften old beans.
+There are nine methods you can try to get old-tough beans palatable; some of these bean softening methods can be used together.

 #1 Soften Beans With A Pressure Cooker